-The I/O graph charts the average amount of data that is moving in and out of a network interface over a specified time period. up.time also identifies bursts of network traffic.
+The I/O graph charts the average amount of data that is moving in and out of a network interface over a specified time period.
+Uptime Infrastructure Monitor also identifies bursts of network traffic.

 The I/O graph captures the following statistics: